The House of Houdini: Confusing names and claims

 This "house" should not be confused with the "House of Houdini" which was a former Houdini home, purchased in 1908, at 278 West 113th Street, Harlem, now called Morningside Heights, New York City that also displays artifacts.

 Likewise, in 1919 he rented the cottage at 2435 Laurel Canyon Boulevard in Los Angeles, (Note: "Not the home, which was sensationally dubbed "the Houdini mansion" when it burned in 1959, and has been rebuilt using the name "Houdini Estate.") while making movies for Lasky Pictures.
 His wife occupied it for a time after his death.
 As of 2011 the site of the cottage was a vacant lot and up for sale.
 The main mansion building itself was rebuilt after it was destroyed in the 1959 Laurel Canyon fire, and is now a historic venue called The Mansion.
 While Houdini did not likely live at the "mansion," there is some probability that his widow did.

 Acquisition rumors

 News reports in the preceding months had raised the suspicion that the majority stake of the company and its assets were to be purchased by Centurion, a US based capital fund for $18.6M.
 The offer was reportedly turned down by the owner David Merlini.

 The Houdini Commemorative Stamp

 In celebration of the 150th anniversary of the birth of Harry Houdini, the Hungarian Post announced the release of the Houdini Commemorative Stamp.
-This limited-edition stamp was issued on November 29, 2024, paying homage to Houdini’s extraordinary legacy and contributions to the world of illusion and performance, as the first ever Houdini stamp released by the Hungarian Post.
+This limited-edition stamp was issued on November 29, 2024.

-The commemorative stamp features a stunning design conceived by renowned artist Tamás Ajtai and meticulously crafted by designer Barnabás Baticz.
-With the official endorsement of The House of Houdini and under the exclusive license of David Merlini, this collectible item represents a significant connection to Houdini’s storied life and career, with a limited production run of only 20,000 copies.